An Edit Friendly DDPM Noise Space: Inversion and Manipulations: The DDPM noise space

 The noise maps extracted by this method are distributed similarly to those of the generative process.
-However, unfortunately, they are not well suited for editing of global structures.
+Unfortunately, they are not well suited for editing global structures.
 This is illustrated in Fig.~\ref{fig:cyclediffusion_vs_us} in the context of text guidance and in Fig.~\ref{fig:shifting_bird} in the context of shifts.
 The reason for this is that DDPM's native noise space is not edit-friendly in the first place.
 Namely, even if we take a model-generated image, for which we have the ``ground-truth'' noise maps, fixing them while changing the text prompt does not preserve the structure of the image (see Fig.~\ref{fig:generated_vs_us}).

-Here we propose to construct the auxiliary sequence $x_1,\ldots,x_T$ such that structures within the image $x_0$ would be more strongly ``imprinted'' into the noise maps extracted from \eqref{eq:z_t}.
+Interestingly, here we observe that constructing the auxiliary sequence $x_1,\ldots,x_T$ directly from $x_0$, and not via (\ref{eq:xt_from_xtm1}), causes the image $x_0$ to be more strongly ``imprinted'' into the noise maps extracted from \eqref{eq:z_t}.
 Specifically, we propose to construct them as

 where $\tilde{\epsilon}_t\sim\mathcal{N}(0,\boldsymbol{I})$ are \emph{statistically independent}.
 Note that despite the superficial resemblance between \eqref{eq:xt_from_x0_iid} and \eqref{eq:xt_from_x0}, these equations describe fundamentally different stochastic processes.
 In \eqref{eq:xt_from_x0} every pair of consecutive $\epsilon_t$'s are highly correlated, while in \eqref{eq:xt_from_x0_iid} the $\tilde{\epsilon}_t$'s are independent.
-This implies that in our construction, $x_t$ and $x_{t-1}$ are typically going to be farther away from one another than in \eqref{eq:xt_from_x0}, so that every $z_t$ extracted from \eqref{eq:z_t} is expected to have a higher variance than in the regular generative process.
-A pseudo-code of our method is summarized in Alg.~\ref{alg:example}.
+This implies that in our construction, $x_t$ and $x_{t-1}$ are typically farther away from each other than in \eqref{eq:xt_from_x0}, so that every $z_t$ extracted from \eqref{eq:z_t} has a higher variance than in the regular generative process.
+A pseudo-code of our method is provided in Alg.~\ref{alg:example}.